Cenwulf/FlexiRex-Fusion/README.md

 | :----------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------: |
 | ![Model with -6 mm head thickness offset](/assets/images/head_thickness_offset_min.png?raw=true) | ![Model with 0 mm head thickness offset](/assets/images/head_thickness_offset_default.png?raw=true) | ![Model with 5 mm head thickness offset](/assets/images/head_thickness_offset_5mm.png?raw=true) |

-Note: Offset is applied before scaling takes place.
-This means that the shape remains consistent at any scale but if for whatever reason, you want a specific thickness on the final model, you'll need to account for the scaling factor.
+Note: Head size offset is applied before scaling takes place.
+This means that the proportions remain consistent at any scale but if for whatever reason, you want a specific top jaw on the final model, you'll need to account for the scaling factor when setting the head size offsets.

 #### layer_height